carallon/pharos-controller-api/sphinx-src/web-api/space.rst

      - Enum.
 Currently, only master intensity is supported
      - ``"master_instensity"``
    * - ``level``
-     - string <???
-IS THAT RIGHT?
+     - string **TODO** IS THAT RIGHT?
 WHY NOT AN INT?
-     - A string set for the value we want to set the master to. ???
-IS IT 0-255 or 0.0-1.0 or 0-100?
+     - A string set for the value we want to set the master to. **TODO** IS IT 0-255 or 0.0-1.0 or 0-100?
      - ``"189"``